 A secret baby gives reunited lovers a second chance in this sexy stand-alone baseball romance!

-Photographer Jamie Martin gave up her fast-paced New York career and moved to Raleigh, NC to raise an unexpected blessing: her daughter Olivia.
+Photographer Jamie Martin gave up her fast-paced New York career and moved to North Carolina to raise an unexpected blessing: her daughter Olivia.
 Desperate for clients, Jamie is thrilled to land a job with the Rockets baseball team…until she discovers she must work with her ex-fiancé, who doesn’t know he fathered her child.

 Career-driven second baseman Nick Durban broke up with Jamie at college graduation so they both could follow their dreams.
 Seven years later, he gets a reality check when he learns about Olivia.

 Jamie is so determined to keep Nick out of her life that she tries online dating, never dreaming he is her perfect electronic match.
 Can this out-of-sync couple get past their second thoughts and learn to trust each other again?